sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 ## File compression

-The filesystem destination in the dlt library uses `gzip` compression by default for efficiency, which may result in the files being stored in a compressed format.
+The filesystem destination in the data_load_tool library uses `gzip` compression by default for efficiency, which may result in the files being stored in a compressed format.
 This format may not be easily readable as plain text or JSON Lines (`jsonl`) files.
 If you encounter files that seem unreadable, they may be compressed.

 To handle compressed files: